 Laying the New Tile

-Most of the self stick style of vinyl tile flooring has an arrow printed on the back side of it; pick a direction and make sure that when applied all the arrows will be pointing in the same direction.
+Most of the self-stick style of vinyl tile flooring has an arrow printed on its backside.
+Pick a direction and make sure that when applied, all the arrows point in the same direction.
 Tiles that have the arrow pointing in a different direction are usually obvious in the finished floor as the printing process used on the tiles is directional.

-Starting in the center of the room where the two lines cross each other, peel the back off on one tile and, carefully lining up 2 of the edges of the tile with the marks made, lay it on the floor, pressing it down with either a small rubber roller or the heel of your hand.
-This first tile is critical; make sure that it is just touching the marks in both directions.
-If it is laid crooked the entire floor will be crooked, so take a little extra care with this one.
+Starting in the center of the room where the two lines cross each other, peel the back off of a tile and, carefully lining up 2 of the edges of the tile with the marks made, lay it on the floor, pressing it down with either a small rubber roller or the heel of your hand.
+This first tile is critical: make sure that it is just touching the marks in both directions.
+If it is laid crooked, the entire floor will be crooked, so take extra care with this first one.

-Working in just one quadrant of the floor at one time continue to lay tiles until the edge of the floor is reached.
-It is a good idea to use a straight edge, laying the straight edge along both the last tile and the one being laid to make sure they are perfectly aligned.
-It is very easy to lay the tiles just barely to one side of where they should be, and that small error can grow to something that is quite visible in the finished floor.
-Make sure that the edge of each tile lines up with the prior one.
+Working in just one quadrant of the floor at one time, continue to lay tiles until the edge of the floor is reached.
+It is a good idea to use a straightedge: lay the straightedge along both the previously-places tile and the one being currently laid to make sure they are perfectly aligned.
+It's very easy to lay the tiles just barely to one side of where they should be, and a small error can grow into something quite visible on the finished floor.
+The edge of each tile must line up with the previous tile.

-The last tile against the wall will almost certainly need cut - only a very lucky person finds a room that accepts nothing but full tiles.
-Lay a second tile exactly on top of the one closest to the wall, and a third tile of top of that one, except going clear to the wall.
+The last tile against the wall will almost certainly need cut.
+Only a very lucky person finds a room that accepts nothing but full tiles.
+Here's what you do: lay a second tile exactly on top of the one closest to the wall, and a third tile of top of that one, except going clear to the wall.
 Pull the third tile back just a little (1/8" perhaps) and mark the second tile at the edge of the third one.
 Cut the second tile using either a tile cutter or a razor knife and straight edge.
 An excellent straight edge for this is an 18" steel ruler; available at most office supply houses.
 It makes a good straight edge, can be used for measurements and is still useful after the job is done.

-Holes for heating registers and such will have to be cut.
+You'll have to cut holes for heating registers and such.
 Remove the register cover first, and cut the hole in the tile either using careful measurements or by sticking the whole tile in place and cutting through it into the register hole.
 The method requiring measurements is preferable as if the tile is laid first and the knife slips and damages a tile already in place it will be difficult to remove, while if the measurements are inaccurate a single tile and a few minutes are all that is lost.
 If successful, though, the second method is far easier.

 Door jambs will also need cut; it is far preferable to cut off the bottom ¼" of the door molding and slide the new vinyl tile under it than to try to cut exactly around the odd shapes of most moldings.
 This is not difficult; an ordinary hand saw is used to cut the molding while it is in place.
 Care must be taken not to scratch walls or baseboard, but such scratches can be repaired with wood putty and a little paint if necessary.